tilucast/tilucast/README.md

  ### Stack

 I'm primarily a javascript dev.
-I don't feel passionate about any specific framework or tecnology on the frontend spectrum of web development.
+I don't feel passionate about any specific framework or tecnology on the frontend spectrum of web development (except for svelte tho.
+So far, the best frontend framework i've worked with.
+Props to the team designing it).
 Give me a decent documentation and i'll give it a try.

 Backend is too big for me to say that i actually know what i'm doing.